AGI remains unsolved.

 Model Selection

 A core design principle of ARC-AGI as an intelligence benchmark is that the test taker must not know what the test will be.
 Fluid intelligence cannot be hard-coded.
-To rigorously evaluate whether a system is truly learning and adapting - rather than merely recalling known solutions - it is essential that the Semi-Private and Private Evaluation ARC-AGI datasets remain secure.
+To rigorously evaluate whether a system is truly learning and adapting - rather than merely recalling known solutions - it's essential that the Semi-Private and Private Evaluation ARC-AGI datasets remain secure.
 These hidden sets enable authoritative measurement of generalization and are critical for validating state-of-the-art claims without risk of overfitting to the training distribution.

 For this reason, we are extremely selective about which submissions we choose to verify.